China behavior in South China Sea ship encounter 'irresponsible': U.S.

 They said the U.S. ship was forced to take evasive action to avoid collision.

-Asked about Hagel's comments, Chinese Foreign Ministry spokeswoman Hua Chunying said: "For the U.S. and Chinese militaries to maintain a healthy and stable relationship that is beneficial to both countries, both sides must do their best to meet each other half-way".

-The near collision came after Beijing's declaration of an air defense identification zone further north, in the East China Sea, ratcheted up tension and drew criticism from Washington, Tokyo and Seoul.
+The incident comes after Beijing's declaration of an air defense identification zone further north in the East China Sea ratcheted up bilateral tensions and drew criticism from Washington, Tokyo and Seoul.

 Experts have called the incident the most serious U.S.-Chinese maritime encounter in the disputed South China Sea since 2009.